 Guide to the Online Letters of T. S. Eliot, Volume 3: 1926-1927

-Volume 3 of the online letters begins with an apology.
+Volume 3 of those letters collected online begins with an apology.
 Eliot writes to Natalie A. Duddington on 5 January 1926:

 ‘[I] am writing immediately to explain to you the position with regard to your translation of Bunin’s ‘A Night at Sea’ which I accepted for the Criterion […] During the whole of the summer, negotiations were proceeding for the transfer of the publication of the Criterion from Mr Cobden-Sanderson to Messrs Faber & Gwyer Limited.’

 This letter, in which he asks her to ‘forgive the inconvenience’, seems to catch him mid-flight.
-His words are penned in a moment now considered formative to his professional and personal life.
-First established in 1922, the Criterion is widely accepted to be the writer’s first serious foray into intellectual leadership, and born – at least in part – from between the folds of contemporaneous periodicals.
-Marianne Moore’s The Dial and John Middleton Murry’s The Adelphi were just two of many vigorous entrants to contemporary English culture: they kindled Eliot’s own editorial spark.
+These words are written in a moment now considered formative to his professional and personal life.
+First established in 1922, the Criterion is widely accepted to be the writer’s first serious foray into intellectual leadership.
 In a period where his output as editor quickly exceeded his output as poet, the Criterion thrived.
 It remained in its original format until January 1926, when the institutional backing of Faber & Gwyer led to a rebrand.
-The New Criterion lived up to its title in both form and content: a fresh editorial manifesto penned by Eliot headed up a formidable 220 pages of literature and criticism from emerging writers across Europe.
+The New Criterion lived up to its title in both form and content: a fresh editorial manifesto by Eliot headed up a formidable 220 pages of literature and criticism from emerging European writers.

 Defining a new Criterion